dbarenholz/site/_pages/music.md

 ## Compositions

 When I have time, I compose my own piano music.
 If/when I'm happy with the recording, I will upload it to Youtube.
-For now, no recordings yet.
+For now, there are no public recordings yet.
 If you want to get the latest updates on my music, the best place to do so is following my [Twitter](https://twitter.com/dbarenholz).

-### Plans

-I have various plans for music that I want to create.
-You can read them here!

-- An album titled _travel_, consisting of three (3) pieces.
-  I envision this as a huge project, where I (or my good friend [Jakub](#)) film music videos that are taken when, well, travelling.
-  The pieces themselves are:

-  1. **Departure**.
-     This piece attempts to capture the feeling of "stress" or "the unknown", but also the "excitement" you have when starting something new.
-     You are departing on a new journey, not knowing how long it will take, or what you may find on the way.
-It's an adventure!
-  2. **Commute**.
-     This piece attempts to capture the "Hey, are we there yet?" you might hear when travelling with children.
-     I see the commute as something relatively predictable, but sometimes there may be surprises that you then have to deal with.
-  3. **Arrival**.
-     Finally, you arrive at your destination, whichever, whatever, or wherever that may be.
-     The piece attempts to capture the feeling of "completeness" and "satisfaction", but also possible "tiredness" from the journey you have undertaken, and "sadness" because the journey itself is over.

-- An album titled _Sokkyou_, the romanized version of the Japanese word [_即興_](https://jisho.org/word/%E5%8D%B3%E8%88%88) meaning _improvisation_, _impromptu_.
-It will consist of all pieces that I recorded while improvising.
-These pieces are commonly around one (1) to two (2) minutes in length.
-Right now, there are five (5) <em>Sokkyou</em>s.

-### Completed pieces

 1. **At a glance**. (_no link yet_)
    A piece written in October 2015 when I was seventeen (17) years old.